 Dual Function Power Button allows two distinct OFF modes.
 In Sleep mode, a PC powers down but not off.
 In Soft-Off, a PC shuts down but requires a reboot to "awaken" it.

-"Soft-Off By PWR-BTTN" in the Power Management Setup allows you to select the method of powering off your system.
+"Soft-Off By PWR-BTTN" in the Power Management Setup of the Award BIOS allows you to select the method of powering off your system.